polpielladev/polpiella.dev/src/pages/managing-multiple-swift-versions-locally.md

 ### Swiftenv

-[Swiftenv](https://github.com/kylef/swiftenv) allows you to install and manage different Swift versions from the command line.
+[Swiftenv](https://github.com/kylef/swiftenv) allows you to install and manage different Swift versions from the terminal.

 > This article doesn't go into how to install [swiftenv](https://github.com/kylef/swiftenv), but if you want to find out more about getting [swiftenv](https://github.com/kylef/swiftenv) setup, please refer to the official documentation.

-[Swiftenv](https://github.com/kylef/swiftenv) can install the same trunk development snapshot toolchain from the previous with a single command:
+[Swiftenv](https://github.com/kylef/swiftenv) can install the same trunk development snapshot toolchain from the previous section with a single command:

 ```bash:Terminal
 swiftenv install DEVELOPMENT-SNAPSHOT-2022-11-19-a